isomerpages/moe-edgefieldsec/_experience/School Prospectus.md

 excellence, and serve with integrity.
 Most importantly, NPCC has shaped me into someone who strives to make a meaningful difference in my community.
 Thank you, NPCC, for shaping the person I am today.</p>
+<p>NPCC has shaped me from a cadet into a leader, teaching me values of discipline,
+respect, teamwork, and resilience.
+Through challenges and achievements, I learnt to care for those I lead, adapt with integrity, and serve with purpose.</p>
 <p><strong><em>Aiden Er Yong Le, 3EV</em></strong>
 </p>
 <p><strong>NCDCC</strong>